Home » Our Services »

 The full Year 3 evaluation report is available below.

-Take Jacob, a crew member at YMCA ReBuild, who confronted a significant debt issue that had been causing him anxiety.
-The program equipped him with the confidence and skills to take action.
-Within a day, he established payment plans, and with assistance from his case worker, he discovered a prison program that reduced his debt from $9,000 to $200.
+Jacob, a crew member at YMCA ReBuild, was dealing with a significant debt issue that had been causing him anxiety.
+Through the program, he built the confidence and skills to take action.
+Within a day, he had established payment plans, and with support from his case worker, identified a program that reduced his debt from $9,000 to $200.

-Then there’s Chris, a team member at Joii, who had never seen the importance of doing a tax return.
-Since completing the training, he lodged his first-ever tax return through myGov and received a refund, which he used to buy a second-hand car.
+Chris, a team member at Joii, had never completed a tax return.
+After the training, he lodged his first return through myGov and received a refund, which he used to buy a second-hand car.

 Third year results of Financial Wellbeing Program